Lab Members

 BRIT GARNER : Ancient DNA analysis of sea lion subfossils from Kodiak Island, Alaska; Conservation genetics of the Cheat Flat-spired Three-toothed Land Snail.
 Brit is working on 2 projects, one using ancient DNA to examine the historical biogeography and temporal changes in genetic variation in sea lions, and a second project using microsatellite analysis to look at the genetic population structure of one of the rarest snails in the world, Triodopsis platysayoides.
 This specis of snail occurs in only one canyon in the world (the Cheat River Canyon of WV).

-Brit's major advisor is Dr. Marcel van Tuienen, and I serve as her secondary advisor.
+Brit's major advisor was Dr. Marcel van Tuienen, and I served as her secondary advisor.
 Brit came to UNCW from the University of Florida where she gained extensive experience in both fieldwork and conservation genetics/ phylogeography.
+She is currently pursuing her PhD at the University of Montana.

-CHRISTOPHER CALLAHAN: Systematics and Biogeography of Whales and their Ectoparasites.
+CHRISTOPHER M. CALLHAN Systematics and Biogeography of Whales and their Ectoparasites.

 M.A., Biology, Humboldt State University, 2008.
 Christopher used analysis of DNA and museum specimens to examine how whale lice (crustacean ectoparasites) made the evolutionary jump to colonize gray whales.
-Christopher is currently teaching at College of the Redwoods in Eureka, California.
+Christopher is Assistant Professor of Biology at the College of the Redwoods in Crescent City, California.

 NICK KERHOULAS: Systematics and Biogeography of Mesoamerican Flying Squirrels.M.A., Biology, Humboldt State University, 2008.
 Nick used DNA data obtained from skin samples of museum specimens to examine the evolutionary relationships and biogeographic history of flying squirrels from the highland forests of Mexico and Central America.
 Nick is currently a PhD student at the University of Alaska working with Dr. Link Olson.